kubernetes/enhancements/keps/sig-storage/3314-csi-volume-snapshot-delta/README.md

 ![CBT Step 3](./img/cbt-step-03.png)

-If any of these resources don't exist in the cluster, the `cbt-aggapi` service will fail the request.
+If any of these resources don't exist in the cluster, the `cbt-aggapi` service fails the request.

-The snapshot handles (i.e. snapshot IDs) from the `VolumeSnapshotContent` resources along with the pagination parameters found in the `VolumeSnapshotDelta` resource are send to the `cbt-http` sidecar in the CSI driver as JSON payload over HTTP:
+The snapshot handles (i.e. snapshot IDs) from the `VolumeSnapshotContent` resources along with the pagination parameters found in the `VolumeSnapshotDelta` resources are sent to the `cbt-http` sidecar in the CSI driver as JSON payload over HTTP:

 ![CBT Step 4](./img/cbt-step-04.png)